 |제일 가까운 병원은 어디 있어요? (jeil gakkaun byeongwoneun eodi isseoyo?)||Where is the closest hospital?|

 |병원에 가야될 것 같아요. (byeongwone gayadoel geot gatayo.)||I think I'll need to go to a hospital.|

 |다리를 이렇게 아프게 다쳤으면 의사를 보러 가요. (darireul ireohke apeuge dachyeosseumyeon euisareul boreo gayo.)||If you hurt your leg this bad, go see a doctor.|

 |우리 아버지는 안과 의사예요. (uri abeojineun angwa euisayeyo.)||Our father is an eye doctor.|

 |나는 의사로 되고 싶어. (naneun euisaro dwaego sipeo.)||I want to become a doctor.|

-The first one is “Hospital Ship” from 2017, starring the amazing Ha Ji-won, is an interesting Korean drama taking place on a ship.
+The first one is “Hospital Ship” from 2017, starring the amazing Ha Ji-won, which is an interesting Korean drama taking place on a ship.
 Besides offering a unique twist on a medical drama, it’s got a great cast with excellent characters.
-And, it’s available on Netflix!
+And it’s available on Netflix!

-Another one that we recommend is 2016’s “Doctors” which takes a more traditional approach to medical dramas, with the adorable Park Shin Hye as its lead.
-It was a top drama among Korean viewers, and should also be available for you to see on Netflix.
+Another one that we recommend is 2016’s “Doctors” Korean drama, which takes a more traditional approach to medical dramas, with Korean actress Park Shin Hye as its lead.
+It was a top drama among Korean viewers and should also be available for you to see on Netflix.